Notdbrand/NDBTube/README.md

 If you have any questions or suggestions, send them to notdebrand@gmail.com or start an issue in this repo.

 ### Inspiration:
 I wanted to host my own instance of tuberepairer but when I found out I had to also host an indivious I couldn't be bothered, so then I decided to make a wrapper for my existing youtube archive and a lot of feature creap later the project is now its own fully fledged archive server.
+Crazy how things blow up.